Skip to main content

 5782 x 3946 19.3x13.2” / 49x33.4cm

-How do I set up my artwork so it prints correctly within the product shape?
+How can I ensure that my artwork prints correctly within the product shape?

-If you download the template for the product and size that you’re creating, it will highlight how much of the image is used as bleed.
+Simply download the desired product template and select the relevant size (if applicable) from the files downloaded.
+The template will outline how much of your image is used as bleed.

 How will you protect my images and intellectual property?

-By submitting content to our platform you are giving Prodigi a worldwide, non-exclusive license to use your image files to produce your orders.
-But only your orders.
-We can not use your images or artwork in any other capacity.
+When you submit content to our platform, you grant Prodigi a worldwide, non-exclusive license to use your image files to produce your orders.
+Your images and artwork are used exclusively for fulfilling your orders and not in any other capacity.

-You retain full ownership of your content as well as maintaining all other rights associated with your digital files and any intellectual property rights or other proprietary rights associated with your content remain yours.
-You also guarantee that the content is owned or duly licensed by you.
+You retain full ownership of your content, along with all associated rights to your digital files and any intellectual or proprietary rights related to your content.
+You also certify that you own or have the necessary licenses for the submitted content.

-Having produced your orders, all images will subsequently be deleted from our systems subject to our data protection policies.
-Typically, around two weeks to ensure that we retain the file in case any reprints are required for lost or damaged orders.
+Once your orders are fulfilled, all images are promptly deleted from our systems in accordance with our data protection policies.
+Typically, this deletion occurs within two weeks, allowing us to retain files temporarily in case reprints are needed for lost or damaged orders.

 What are your quality control processes for reproducing images?

-How can I replicate the woven effect on Jacquard woven blankets in Photoshop?
+How can I replicate the woven effect on Jacquard woven blankets in Adobe Photoshop?

-Follow the steps below to create an approximate preview of how your artwork will be reproduced:
+Follow the steps below to create an approximate preview of how your artwork will be reproduced on our custom woven blankets:

-• Reduce the saturation of the reds and greens.
 Select Image > Adjustments > Colour Balance.
-Drag the first slider away from ‘red’ towards ‘cyan’, and drag the second slider away from ‘green’ towards ‘magenta’.
-Click OK.
+Drag the first slider away from ‘red’ towards ‘cyan’, then drag the second slider away from ‘green’ towards ‘magenta’.
+Click ‘OK’.

-• **Reduce the resolution to 12 dpi. **Select Image > Image Size.
-Clear the Resample check box.
-Type ‘12’ into the Resolution text field, and type the original dimension into the Width text field.
-Click OK.
+Select Image > Image Size.
+Clear the ‘Resample’ check box.
+Type ‘12’ into the ‘Resolution’ text field, then type the original dimension into the ‘Width’ text field.
+Click ‘OK’.

 Please note: This process is designed to create an approximate preview of how your artwork will be reproduced and is for mockup purposes only.
 Please do not print this image.